05 Feb Taoist Meditation: Living in Harmony with the Tao

 Others have found success by trying to find a sense of complete stillness.
 Time still flows, energy still flows, but you are offering no resistance.
 Thoughts may flow, but let them just pass by.

-How Long and How Often Should One Practice Taoist Meditation?
+How Long and How Often to Do Taoist Meditation?

 It is usually recommended that people aim for twenty to thirty minute sessions of Taoist meditation.
 This is usually enough time to get the full benefit before many feel uncomfortable.
 If you have little experience with meditation or sitting on the floor for an extended amount of time, you can still gain positive effects by beginning with only ten minutes before increasing the length as they become better at it.